 Gender, Disability and Access to Education in Tanzania

 “a conversation with a purpose” (Khan and Cannets, 1957:149).
-The reason for using interviews is build upon recognition that my participants are the best source for my data generation.
+The reason for using interviews is to build upon the recognition that my participants are the best source for my data generation.
 Mason (1996: 39) argues that “… people’s knowledge views, understanding interpretations, experiences, and interactions are meaningful properties of the reality…” She further goes on to suggest that a legitimate way to generate data or these ontological properties is to interact with people, to talk to them, to listen to them, and to gain access to their accounts and articulations” (p.
 39-40).

-Qualitative data analysis is a search for general statements about relationship among categories of data; it builds grounded theory.
+Qualitative data analysis is a search for general statements about the relationship among categories of data; it builds grounded theory.
 It is the search among data to identify content for ethnographies and for participant’s “truths” (Strauss and Corbin 1997: Marshall and Rossman, 1999).